johnyob/omniml/tex/popl26-author-response-draft.md

    work in this direction does not handle local-let generalization).

 3. Polymorphism.
-We will relate polytypes to MLF and recent bidirectional accounts (e.g. DK, Haskell's Quicklook).
+We will relate polytypes to MLF and recent bidirectional accounts (e.g. Dunfield-Krishnaswami, Haskell's Quicklook).

 ### Removing content

 We want to emphasize that suspended constraints are a general approach to handle several language features.
 But it was too ambitious to try to cover (1) tuples, (2) records, and (3) semi-explicit polymorphism (and some other forms of ad hoc static overloading, which we also explored but intendedly omitted).
 We will remove tuples to save space -- they are a didactic example, but the least convincing of the three.

 ### Consolidation of technical material